 Personal Medicine

-All participant prescriptions and medications, especially EpiPens or other anaphylaxis medications, should be up-to-date and not expire during the participant’s time in the Stanford Pre-Collegiate Studies program.
+All participant prescriptions and medications, especially epinephrine or other anaphylaxis medications, should be up-to-date for the length of the Stanford Pre-Collegiate Studies program.
 All medications should be in their original, labeled packaging.
 Participants are responsible for self-administering all medications brought with them to the program.

 Over the Counter Medications

-Participants are encouraged to bring their own over the counter pain medication or allergy medicine with them to the program.
+Participants are encouraged to bring their own over-the-counter pain medication or allergy medicine with them to the program.
 Stanford Pre-Collegiate Studies staff can provide certain over the counter medications (ibuprofen, Benadryl, bandages, etc.) if a participant’s parent or legal guardian has authorized them to do so in CampDoc.
 Stanford Pre-Collegiate Studies will only administer over-the-counter medications if authorized in writing.
 Families are encouraged to review all over-the-counter medications listed on CampDoc prior to submitting to ensure staff have the most accurate information.
-If a participant is provided an over-the-counter medication during their program (i.e., ibuprofen for a headache), staff will typically notify that participant’s parent/legal guardian via email.